smallstep/terraform-provider-smallstep/docs/resources/agent_configuration.md

 page_title: "smallstep_agent_configuration Resource - terraform-provider-smallstep"
 subcategory: ""
 description: |-
   The agent configuration describes the attestation authority used by the agent to grant workload certificates.
+This object is experimental and subject to change.
 ---

 # smallstep_agent_configuration (Resource)

 The agent configuration describes the attestation authority used by the agent to grant workload certificates.
+This object is experimental and subject to change.

 ## Example Usage